patsals/CHD-adversarial-nn/README.md

 ## How to get Started

 ##### 1) Getting the code
-- clone repository into your working directory:
+- Clone repository into your working directory:
     `git clone https://github.com/patsals/DSC-180-Capstone.git`
+- Enter the repository directory `DSC 180 Capstone`

 ##### 2.a) Setting up environment (Windows Users)
 - Install Linux using Windows Subsystem for Linux (WSL) in powershell: